jlfaucher/builder/README.md

 Public scripts currently defined:
 ```
     setenv
-    setenv-debug OR -profiling OR -reldbg OR -release
+    setenv-debug OR -profiling OR -reldbg OR -release OR -detect_UB
     setenv-cl OR -clang OR -gcc
     setenv-macos-arm64 OR -macos-x86_64 OR -ubuntu-aarch64 OR -ubuntu-x86_64 OR -windows-arm32.bat OR -windows-arm64.bat OR -windows-x86_32.bat OR -windows-x86_64.bat
     setenv-executor.master